 The Aviation Law Review: Cyprus

-Following Cyprus' accession to the European Union, the status of the operation of flights within the EU has been liberalised resulting in an increase in competition.
+Following Cyprus' accession to the European Union, the status of the operation of flights within the EU has been liberalised, resulting in an increase in competition.
 The government has advanced the modernisation process of the two airports by selecting the private consortium Hermes Airports to undertake the construction and modernisation of new facilities.

 To achieve an optimised use of airport capacity and to avoid congestion on the premises of the airports, slot allocation, as provided by EU Regulation No. 95/93,3 is in force.
 Moreover, as regards allocation of scarce traffic rights, Ministerial Decree 208 was published, aiming to determine the procedure and criteria for granting access licences to Community carriers established in the Republic.

 The competent authority on aviation matters is the Department of Civil Aviation (DCA), which is responsible, inter alia, for the supervision and operation of the country's airports, the development of air links between Cyprus and other countries, the provision and regulation of air traffic services, the development, design and supervision of the aviation security system, and the issuing and update of licences to Cypriot or foreign air carriers.
 Safety and security regulation and the implementation of Community legislation on air transport, including EU restrictive measures, are also among the DCA's main activities.
-The DCA also remains in continuous coordination with other governmental departments, bodies as well as international organisations of which Cyprus is a member.
+The DCA also remains in continuous coordination with other governmental departments and bodies as well as international organisations of which Cyprus is a member.

 Legal framework for liability

 The key legislation in Cyprus is the Civil Aviation Law, which is fully harmonised and aligned with the acquis communataire on air transport.
-The implementation of the acquis is a dynamic process and the DCA is continuously monitoring and following the new developments.
+The implementation of the acquis is a dynamic process, and the DCA is continuously monitoring and following the new developments.

 i International carriage

-The key treaties on international air carriage that Cyprus has embodied are: set out below:
+The key treaties on international air carriage that Cyprus has embodied are set out below: